JonnyCheng/reactnoteapp/README.md

 # reactNoteApp
-a isomorphic note app build by Reactjs and Flux for exercise.
+an isomorphic note app build by Reactjs and Flux for exercise.